Cold Emailing Explained: How to Do It Right for Maximum Results

 Write the Email

-1. Keep it concise and to the point, ideally no more than a few paragraphs.
+1. Keep it concise, making your point in no more than a few paragraphs.

 Schedule the Sending Time